 Clinical Research Informatics involves the use of informatics in the discovery and management of new knowledge relating to health and disease.
-It includes management of information related to clinical trials and secondary research use of clinical data.
+It includes management of information related to clinical trials and secondary use of clinical data to advance translational research and support Learning Health Systems.